Real-Time Pages

 • Geographical location (location name, latitude, longitude)

-During the processing and translation of the data from raw to SHEF form, the data is put into individual user reports, which are tailored for the needs of each of the NWS Weather Forecast Offices and River Forecast Centers.
+During the processing and translation of the data from raw to SHEF form, the data are put into individual user reports, which are tailored for the needs of each of the NWS Weather Forecast Offices and River Forecast Centers.
 The data products are disseminated through the NWSTG which then routes the data products to the AWIPS Network Control Facility (NCF) which in turn broadcasts the data products on the Satellite Broadcast Network.
 The end users can downlink the reports via NOAAPORT.
 Additionally HADS will place all users data products on ftp server (ftp://madis-data.ncep.noaa.gov/hads/shef_products) where they remain a number of hours.
-Finally HADS makes DCP metadata and decoded data available to the field and public via the HADS web site.
+Finally, HADS makes DCP metadata and decoded data available to the field and public via the HADS website.

 HADS has many built in redundancies for data acquistion, processing, and dissemination to prevent outages.